 Semantic SEO is one of the most important aspects of search engine optimization.

-It’s all about understanding how Google interprets the website content and providing users with the information they are searching for.
+It’s all about understanding how Google interprets your website content and providing users with the information they are searching for.

-In this guide, we will discuss what semantic SEO is, why it matters, and how you can use it to improve your rankings.
+This guide will discuss what it is, why it matters, and how you can use it to improve your rankings.

 What is Semantic SEO?

 It’s about creating material that is comprehensive, well-researched, and relevant to your audience.

-When you produce high-quality content that covers everything around the topic, you are more likely to rank higher in search results because Google will see your site as an authority on the subject.
+When you produce high-quality content that covers everything around the topic, you are more likely to rank better in search results because Google would see your site as an authority on the subject.

-For example, if you are writing about blogger outreach, you want not only to cover the entire process of searching, segmenting, and contacting bloggers, but also outreach templates and the best outreach tools like I did in my guide:
+For example, if you are writing about blogger outreach, you want not only to cover the entire process of searching, segmenting, and contacting bloggers but also outreach templates and the best outreach tools as I did in my guide:

 Why is Semantic SEO Important?

 Google used to evaluate pages only based on keywords.
 But now, Google’s semantic search algorithm looks at the overall meaning of a page to determine its relevance.

-It’s not about optimizing your content around a single keyword.
+Today, it’s not about optimizing your content around a single term.
 But instead, writing about a broad topic that covers all the related keywords and questions users can have.

 Some of the most important steps to do so were: